|Date of incident:

 At Etzion I was taken to a room where I sat on the floor for about an hour.
 A soldier then ordered me to stand facing the wall with my hands up.
 I remained in this position for about an hour.
 I was in pain.
 Whenever I tried to rest my arms a soldier would shout at me and order me to put them up again.
 I was then taken to the interrogation room.

 This interrogation wore a police uniform.
 He left the room and came back with a boy from the camp who he claimed had testified against me.
 The boy said in front of the interrogator that the two of us were throwing stones together.
 I told the boy he was a liar.
-The interrogator told me I had to confess because confessing would help me in court.
-Otherwise I was going to have a high sentence.
+The interrogator told me I had to confess because confessing would help me in the military court.
+Otherwise I was going to be given a long sentence.
 I told him I had nothing to confess to.

 The interrogator printed out my statement in Hebrew and translated it for me.
 I signed it because it was identical to what I had told him.
 I was then photographed and fingerprinted and taken to a prison cell where I remained until around 8:00 p.m.
-Soldiers then shackled and handcuffed me and I was driven to Ofer prison.
+Soldiers then shackled and handcuffed me and I was driven to Ofer prison, near Jerusalem.

 At Ofer I was strip searched and given prison uniform and taken to Section 13.
 Four days later I was taken to the military court.
 A lawyer was in court and he managed to get me released for lack of evidence.
 My parents had to pay a NIS 1,000.
 I was released on the same day.